ronin1/fastapi-template/README.md

 - `Debug: Local API` - this will launch the API and attach it to port `3000`
 - `Debug: Local Worker` - this will launch worker and attach it to port `3001`

+**Note** that

-**Note** that the above 2 debug profiles will need Redis & Postgres running or they will fail (API only needs Redis).
+- the above 2 debug profiles will need Redis & Postgres running or they will fail (API only needs Redis).
 These profiles are designed to work with the exposed database ports.
+- Hot re-loading (live code editting) while debugging is only supported with local debugger.
+Container based debugging is not yet setup for live hot reloading.

 ### Container attach Debug via Python Remote Debugger